Browse by salary

 - £75,000 - £99,999 (8)

 - £100,000 - £124,999 (2)

 Find out what it's really like to work at one of our featured organizations by watching one of these short career videos.
 And if you'd like your organization to be included, please contact Chris Thomas to find out about our full-service video package.

 IOP Publishing is a wholly owned subsidiary of the Institute of Physics and provides a range of journals, magazines, websites and services that enable researchers and research organisations to reach the widest possible audience for their research.
 This video by Steven Hall, Managing Director, gives an insight into why IOP Publishing is such a great place to work.
 View video

 Tessella offers a range of structured career development opportunities underwritten by a generous training allocation 150 hours a year (3 times the industry average) as part of a planned programme.
-In this video, recent MIT graduate Cristina Wilcox talks about working with scientists and engineers at Tessella.
+Watch Senior Analyst Programmer Ben Cox on working at Tessella and how his career has progressed.
 View video

 This Employer Showcase has been designed to give you clarity of some of the main areas of our business and the career and development opportunities we offer Physicists.
 Whether you’re considering a new career now, or in the future, or simply interested in understanding the roles Physicists play in one of the world’s leading engineering and advanced manufacturing businesses, we’d be delighted to meet you.

 The Speaker Steve Lawler will give a Submarines and Civil Nuclear business overview.

 Please look on http://www.rolls-royce.com/careers/ and apply online today!
 View video

 The optimization of the performance of any Particle Accelerators (oPAC) is the goal of this new network within the FP7 Marie Curie Initial Training Network (ITN) scheme. oPAC aims at developing long term collaboration and links between the involved teams across sectors and disciplinary boundaries and to thus help defining improved research and training standards.
 View video